If you ever need to ask questions that can’t be expressed using the question builder, you can use SQL instead.

 Questions asked using SQL can be saved, downloaded, or added to a dashboard just like questions asked using the question builder.

 If you or someone else wrote a SQL query that includes variables, your question might have filter widgets at the top of the screen.
-These let you modify and filter the SQL query before it’s run, changing the results you might get.
+Filter widgets let you modify the SQL query before it’s run, changing the results you might get.

 Writing SQL queries that use variables or parameters can be very powerful, but it’s also a bit more advanced, so that topic has its own page if you’d like to learn more.

 You can use SQL snippets to save, reuse, and share SQL code across multiple questions that are composed using the SQL editor.